Jeremia2001/Jeremia2001/README.md

 - 👋 Hi, I’m @Jeremia2001
-- 👀 I’m interested in coding, tech
+- 👀 I’m interested in coding and tech
-- 🌱 I’m currently learning C#, WebDevelopment
+- 🌱 I’m currently learning C#, WebDevelopment and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Jeremia2001/Jeremia2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.